Frequently Asked Questions

 How is iCureCeliac® funded?

-The initial funding for iCureCeliac® was provided by the Patient-Centered Outcomes Research (PCORI), a non-governmental institute created as part of a modification to the Social Security Act by clauses in the Patient Protection and Affordable Care Act of 2010.
+The initial funding for iCureCeliac® was provided by the Patient-Centered Outcomes Research (PCORI), an independent, non-profit, nongovernmental organization authorized by the Patient Protection and Affordable Care Act (PPACA) of 2010.
 Currently, iCureCeliac® is maintained through individual donations.

 Privacy and Security